 Admit it, nothing says barbecue like ribs.
 Many try to make them and some succeed, but getting that perfect BBQ Rib can be a real challenge.
-Ribs, whether pork or beef are basically a thin layer of tough, difficult meat stuck to bone.
-There is fat, membranes, and pretty much everything that can make meat too tough to eat.
+Ribs, whether pork or beef are basically a thin layer of tough, difficult meat stuck to the bone.
+There is fat, membranes, and pretty much everything that can make the meat too tough to eat.
 The secret to delicious ribs is patient low and slow cooking.
 Fortunately for you, I have been working for years to put together the resources needed to make great ribs.

 Pork Ribs are the traditional barbecue of a large portion of the United States.
 There are two kinds of pork ribs, spareribs and back ribs (or baby back ribs).
 Check out these resources: